Seteco/Somorrostro/fping-Plugin.md

 The fping plugin supports monitoring latency, packet loss and uptime of any number of hosts, by pinging them with fping.

-A recent version of `fping` is required.
+A recent version of `fping` is required (one that supports option ` -N `).
 The supplied plugin can install it.
 Run:

 ```sh
 /usr/libexec/netdata/plugins/fping.plugin install